jestjs/jest/docs/TutorialWebpack.md

 }
 ```

-And finally we just have the Webpack `alias`s left to handle.
+And finally we just have the webpack `alias` left to handle.
 For that we can make use
 of the `moduleNameMapper` option again.

 ```js